6 Causes of Fatigue and How to Overcome Them

 - Filter your water, including the water you drink and the water you shower and bathe with, remember your skin is your largest organ and it absorbs many of the chemicals it comes into contact with.
-I use Aquasana filters in my home and if you use code DRMYERS you will save 30% on your order.
+I use Aquasana filters in my home and if you use code DRMYERS you will save up to 50% on your order.

 - Buy clean food, eat organic whenever possible.
 It can be expensive, so when you can only buy some things organic, prioritize buying organic meats.
 Animals are at the top of the food chain, and if they’re consuming pesticides in their feed, you are too, but in a magnified dose.